jkearns4/INST326_2025_FALL/README.md

 6. Daily decay happens

-Win Condition

-Survive all 20 days.
+Win Condition: Survive all 20 days.

-Lose Condition

-Your health reaches 0 at any point in the game.
+Lose Condition: Your health reaches 0 at any point.
 ---
 Attributions